Subcompact cardinals, type omission and ladder systems: Down to aleph2

-\begin{lemma} Let $\kappa$ be $\lambda$-$\Pi^1_1$-subcompact.
-Then in the generic extension by $\mathbb{M}'(\kappa)$ $\aleph_2$ has the strong tree property for trees on $P_{\aleph_2} \lambda$ and every ladder system is met cofinally, but there is an $\omega_2$-tree with a ladder system for which no branch meets the ladder system on a club. \end{lemma} \begin{proof} As in the proof of the previous case, we start with a transitive model $M$, which contains all relevant information and obtain a transitive model $N$ and an elementary embedding, $j\colon M \to N$ with $j\image \lambda \in M$.
+As in the proof of the previous case, we start with a transitive model $M$, which contains all relevant information and obtain from Lemma \ref{lemma: subcompact using elementary embedding} a transitive model $N$ and an elementary embedding, $j\colon M \to N$ with $j\image \lambda \in M$, $\lambda < j(\kappa)$.
+This time, we would like to require more closure from $N$, so we will assume that $M$ satisfies the further requirements of Lemma \ref{lemma:better closure for N}, and conclude that we can pick $N$ to be closed under $<\lambda$-sequences.